While waiting for all the guests to arrive, he occupied himself in the Varath Library.

 “Here.
 This is also yours.”
 Troyle took something else out of his pocket.

-Looking at it, he could see that it was a dark piece of metal with something engraved on it.
+Looking at it, he could see that it was a dark piece of metal with something engraved onto it.

 Taking a closer look, the engravings were that of a hat.